msamedina/bionetverification/README.md

 ## 5. Additional Files

 ### Inputs
-The `Inputs` directory is used for containing the input files for use with the SSP and ExCov problems.
+The `Inputs` directory is used for containing the input files for use with the SSP, ExCov and SAT problems.
 Input files for the minimal running examples are preloaded in this folder.

 ### Template
 The `Template` directory contains the templates for the Excel output files.
 Do not edit these.